warmplace/sunvox_dll/readme.txt

 [ About ]

-With this library you can play SunVox songs and synths in your applications.
+With this library you can play SunVox projects and synths in your applications.
 SunVox is a small, fast and powerful modular synthesizer with pattern-based sequencer (tracker): http://www.warmplace.ru/soft/sunvox